Curriculum

 Scholarly Activities

-• Senior Resident Rotation: The resident functions as a “junior attending” under faculty supervision on one or more of our academic units, providing teaching and clinical supervision to junior trainees, and participating in a variety of administrative activities.
+After four years of training in an urban community-based setting with a highly diverse patient population, our residents’ clinical exposure and training are robust, preparing them well to become knowledgeable and confident attendings.
+In addition, senior residents function as “junior attendings” under faculty supervision on one or more of our academic units, providing teaching and clinical supervision to junior trainees, and participating in a variety of administrative activities.
 The clinical setting for this four-month rotation is chosen by the resident.
+Senior residents also conduct quality improvement projects and participate during the incident review committee meetings.

 Wellness Activities